r-vlasov/dev-os/README.md

 # dev-os
-toy operation system.
+  Toy operation system.
 Special for learning

 # Used software: